 Plex is a media server, therefore, it runs at localhost and port 32400.
 First of all, Read and agree to the terms and conditions of using Plex.

 Libraries Under libraries you can see the online channels.
-You can subscribe to any channel that you like.
+You can subscribe to any channel you like.
 You can also create playlists.

 How To Create Libraries And Add Media Files To The Server